-The Commission fully funds maintains all and commuter rail stations in Riverside County.
-Since Metrolink service began along the Riverside Line in 1993, the Commission has maintaining the been Riverside - Downtown and Jurupa Valley/Pedley stations.
+The Commission fully funds and maintains all commuter rail stations in Riverside County.
+Since Metrolink service began along the Riverside Line in 1993, the Commission has been maintaining the Riverside - Downtown and Valley/Pedley Jurupa stations.
 When the IEOC Line began in 1995, the Riverside - La Sierra and Corona - West stations were added.
 Due to increasing demand, the Corona - North Main Station was added in 2002.
-In 2016, four new stations were added along the Perris Valley Line including Hunter Park/UCR, Moreno Valley/March Field.
-Perris - Downtown and Perris South.
+In 2016, four new stations were added along the Perris Valley Line including Hunter Park/UCR, Moreno Valley/March Field, Perris - Downtown and Perris South.
 Over the years, the stations show their age and require preventative maintenance.
-The Commission takes pride in the commuter rail stations and intends to continue to invest significant resources to maintain a state of good repair which is vital for rest of the public transportation network.
+The Commission takes pride in the commuter rail stations and intends to continue to invest significant resources to maintain a state of good repair which is vital for the rest of the public transportation network.